Parnasala of Santhigiri

 Parnasala is a monument in the shape of a full bloomed lotus in white marble, located at Santhigiri Ashram, 21 km from Kerala's capital Thiruvananthapuram.
 The monument is at the final resting place of Navajyothisree Karunakara Guru (1927–99), the founder of Santhigiri Ashram.

 The Parnasala, which rises to a height of 91 ft., was inaugurated by the then President of India, Pratibha Devisingh Patil, on 13 August 2010.
-It was opened for public 12 September 2010.
+It was opened to the public on 12 September 2010.

 History and significance

 Navajyothisree Karunakara Guru was born on 1 September 1927, in a simple family in Chandiroor village in the Alappuzha district of Kerala.
 Named Karunakaran by his parents, he was a quiet, contemplative boy who his followers believe received mystical experiences since childhood.
 He left home at the age of 14 years to lead a monastic life.
 After serving in Varkala-based Sivagiri Mutt and its various institutions for 17 years, Guru, by then known as Karunakara Swami, moved to live permanently at Pothencode in 1968.
 The first form of the Guru’s ‘Parnasala’ (hermitage) was that of a thatched roof supported by four tapioca stems.
 In the 1970s, this simple structure was converted into a one-room tenement with a tiled roof.
 It was in these austere environs that Guru lived and daily met the people who thronged the simple hermitage looking for solutions to everyday problems, including chronic ailments, or in search of higher truths.
 After the Guru’s death on 6 May 1999, his followers interred his body in the Parnasala and raised it as a monument.